Top 5 Free Asset Management Software Tools

 What is asset management?

-Asset management comprises all of the workflows involved in deploying devices or other resources to end users, as well as their maintenance, monitoring, and lifecycle management.
+Asset management comprises all workflows involved in deploying devices to end users.
+This includes maintenance, monitoring, and lifecycle management.

 This can take a few different forms.
-For instance, purchasing, preparing, and deploying assets as a part of a new colleague’s onboarding process.
+For example, buying, preparing, and deploying assets as a part of an onboarding process.

 However, the core of this is around handling requests for device rentals.
-That is, helping IT, ops, or facilities teams to receive, assess, and action asset requests based on both internal business rules and device availability.
+That is, helping IT teams to respond to asset requests based on internal business rules and device availability.

-On top of this, asset management also requires us to handle devices across their lifecycles, including tasks such as scheduling maintenance, patch management, or calculating annual depreciation.
+On top of this, asset management also requires us to handle device lifecycles.
+This includes tasks such as scheduling maintenance, patch management, or calculating annual depreciation.

-We may even analyze and predict usage trends as part of our asset management efforts in order to better inform procurement decisions down the line.
+We may even predict usage trends in order to inform procurement decisions down the line.

 Check out our resource on ITIL asset management .